 There are local bardic songs still sung on the theme of “Hada Sisodiyon ka ber”

 OTOH, they were also fiercely loyal and valorous.
 They fought valiantly for Mewar in many wars, against Malwa and Gujrat.
 The favorite queen of Rana Sanga (of Mewar) — Rani Karnavati was a Hada princess.
-After Rana’s death in 1528, when Gujarat invaded Chittor in 1535, as queen regent, she mobilized troops, invited Humayun, and finally, unable to turn the tide, committed Jauhar with 13k ladies.
-Some 500 Hada warriors plugged a breach in the fortress with their own bodies, only to be blown up by the enemy cannons.
+After Rana died in 1528, when Gujarat invaded Chittor in 1535, as queen regent, she mobilized troops, invited Humayun, and finally, unable to turn the tide, committed Jauhar with 13k ladies.
+Some 500 Hada warriors plugged a breach in the fortress with their bodies, only to be blown up by the enemy cannons.
 Rani Karnawati’s younger son Udai Singh was later saved by Panna Dhai, by sacrificing her own infant — but that’s another story for another time.

 No talk about Hada valor is complete without mention of another Hadi Rani, who was married to a military commander in Salumber, Mewar.
 The commander was called to battle just a few days after their wedding.
-The lovelorn husband asks his newly wedded wife for a memento; sensing that she was turning into a distraction for her husband to perform his duty, the Hadi Rani sends her own head on a platter.
+The lovelorn husband asks his newly wedded wife for a memento; sensing that she was turning into a distraction for her husband to perform his duty, the Hadi Rani sends her head on a platter.
 This instance of history lives on in folk songs today.

-Hadas finally broke away from Mewar in 1569, when Bundi ruler Rao Surjan Singh signed up a peace treaty with the Mughals.
+Hadas finally broke away from Mewar in 1569, when Bundi ruler Rao Surjan Singh signed a peace treaty with the Mughals.
 Chittor’s fall to Akbar in the previous year, and Amer’s alignment with Akbar were a clear signal of Mughal dominion, and Raja Man Singh of Amer played an important part in negotiations.
 They promised Bundi no obligation to marry its daughters into Mughals, and Akbar succeeded in weakening the support structure of Mewar forever.
 To seal the deal, Hadas ‘gifted’ Ranthambore Fort to the Mughals, and Akbar reciprocated by bestowing 26 parganas and the Governorship of Varanasi to Rao Surjan.

 The next 150 years were the golden period of Bundi until the Mughal dynasty imploded after Aurangzeb’s demise in 1707.
 Hadas served the Mughals gallantly in multiple campaigns — and prospered.
 The Bundi School of Miniature Arts flourished as Farsi and Mughal influence fused with local deities and folktales.
-All the magnificent edifices that impress the tourist today came about during this period.
+All the magnificent edifices that impress the tourists today came about during this period.

 One notable event with lasting consequences during this golden period was the carving out of Kota…and it’s an interesting story.
 Prince Khurrram had rebelled against his father Jahangir and was quelled by Bundi king Ratan Singh.
 While Jehangir’s anger simmered and then abated, Khurram was kept in ‘custody’ in the region, but with state honors, and taken care of by Ratan Singh’s younger son — Madho Singh.
 Later, Khurram ascended the throne as Shahjahan in 1628, and Ratan Singh died in 1631.
 Ratan Singh’s elder son, Chatrasaal got the Bundi throne, as was the custom.
 Shahjahan, in lieu of the TLC received during his bad times, chose to reward Madho Singh by carving out Kota as an independent state.
 This act of goodwill, however, divided the family, and Kota and Bundi found themselves at loggerheads many a time in subsequent generations.

 The golden era for Bundi ended with Aurangzeb’s death, and the ensuing power vacuum in Delhi.
 Bundi ricocheted in different directions, as too many intrigues and ambitions arrived in the region.
 Budh Singh (r 1695–1739) lost and regained his throne four times!
-First, Kota occupied Bundi in 1713, at the orders of Mughal king Faruksiyar.
-In fact, for a short while, they even renamed Bundi Farukkabad!
-Later on, Jai Singh of Jaipur started eying Bundi as a possible estate for his second son Madho Singh and succeeded in putting his puppet on Bundi’s throne.
+First, Kota occupied Bundi in 1713, at the orders of Mughal king Faruksiyar (In fact, for a short while, they even renamed Bundi Farukkabad!)
+Later on, Jai Singh of Jaipur started eying Bundi as a possible estate for his second son Madho Singh, and succeeded in putting his puppet on Bundi’s throne.
 By the time these issues were resolved, the rapacious forays of Marathas and then Pindaris started sucking the lifeblood of the region.

 After a century of such tumult and chaos, Bundi signed a peace treaty with the East India Company in 1818.
 From that time to 1947, Bundi was administered and developed on an even keel under the British aegis.
 Post-independence, kings were reduced to titular heads.